Activism

 Learn more about When We All Vote and available volunteer opportunities.

-THIS Wednesday, January 7, 2026, at 5 PM Pacific, we welcome Leah Litman who will be in conversation with Madeleine Brand (see bios below) on the topic: “LAWLESS: HOW THE SUPREME COURT RUNS ON CONSERVATIVE GRIEVANCE, FRINGE THEORIES, AND BAD VIBES” (Register Here)
+On Wednesday, February 25, 2026, at 5 PM Pacific, we welcome Max Boot who will be in conversation with Larry Diamond on the topic: “WHAT IS THE ENDGAME?
+U.S. POLICY AND THE FUTURE OF VENEZUELA AND BEYOND” (Register Here)

 New York Times/Opinion